 - To create the sound of crashing waves, tilt the instrument to make the fill slide and then jerk the instrument back quickly to create the crashing sound.

 - To create rhythmic sounds, consider tapping your fingers on one side of your instrument.

-Have fun with your ocean drum.
-Experiment and practice different ways to play your new instrument.
+Have fun with ocean drums.
+Experiment and practice different ways to play the instrument.
 Varying the angle of the tilt and the speed will vary the sound.

 Making an ocean drum can be a stand-alone project or you can integrate the project into the study of Caribbean, Hawaiian, or other island music.
 However you choose to use ocean drums in your classroom, they are sure to become a favorite.